 - Include gelatin rich foods such as homemade meat stocks and bone broths daily along with abundant vegetables, animal fats, coconut oil and skate or cod liver oil after antibiotics are complete.
-A gelatin supplement can also be used to add further gelatin to homemade soups and sauces.
+Powdered gelatin can be used to further boost homemade soups and sauces.

 - Avoid all refined carbohydrates and fruit juices.

 - Saccharomyces boulardii: one capsule twice daily to discourage yeast overgrowth during antibiotic treatment when beneficial gut flora are being compromised.

 - After antibiotics, make sure to take a high quality probiotic like Bio-Kult, Ther-biotic Complete, HMF Forte or HMF Replete.
 Twice daily for 60 days.